gradyzhu/avochato_takehome/README.md

 #### Rotating to Image

-My strategy to rotate to a specific image can be broken down into two steps.
+My strategy to rotate to a specific image can be broken down into 2 steps.

 1. Find the number of rotations `n` from center.
 2. Execute a rotation `n` number of times.